 - shredded tissue paper (optional)

-- mini Easter eggs and bunnies to fill the basket with once made.
+- mini Easter eggs and bunnies to fill the basket, once made

-- Print and cut around your chosen Easter basket template.
-There will be 2 parts – the basket and the handle.
+1. Print and cut around your chosen Easter basket template.
+There will be 2 parts: the basket and the handle.
 Glue the 2 parts, with a fair space in between, onto good quality card to reinforce it.
 If you’re using the black and white template, it’s probably easier to get your child to colour it in before you do anything else.

 2. Cut around the basket and handle once they’re glued firmly onto the card, following the solid black lines.
 Make folds (as neatly and as straight as possible) wherever you see the dotted lines.